 A restaurant’s cash register is a vital point of interaction between a restaurant and its guests.
 Whether you’re providing a quick-service lunch or a sit-down experience, having great cash register training not only ensures smoother transactions, but great customer experiences.
 Follow these tips to make your employee training stress-free; learn how to keep your transactions organized and enjoyable for both guests and employees.

-First step: Have a great point of sale system
+First step: Have a great POS system

 The restaurant POS system market has seen a lot of disruption from the tech industry in the last decade.
 There are now a lot of options for restaurants to choose between, many of which are providing higher value to their users.

 Look at options that provide you added value beyond just the standard transaction.
-Focus POS, for example, and is easy to learn and can be incorporated into your training plans.
+Focus POS, for example, is easy to learn and can be incorporated into your training plans.

 When is the right time for some restaurant staff training?

 Choosing the right time to train a new employee is an important factor to consider.
 It’s always a good idea to have new staff shadow competent staff members to learn the ropes and it’s best practice to conduct those shadowing sessions when it’s not too busy.
-Allow your new employees a bit of time to walk before they run; the more comfortable they are with the system the better.
+Allow your new employees a bit of time to walk before they run; the more comfortable they are with the POS system the better.